Tennessee Volunteers women's swimming and diving: Yearly Record

 Note: The 2020 season was canceled after the SEC Championships due to the Coronavirus Pandemic, the NCAA Championships were not held.

 NCAA Individual & Relay champions

 The Lady Vols have won 8 NCAA Individual & Relay titles all time, including 3 relay titles in 2013.

 Conference Individual Event Champions

-The Lady Vols have won 91 total SEC individual, relay, and diving titles throughout their history.
+The Lady Vols have won 99 total SEC individual, relay, and diving titles throughout their history.

 Tennessee Lady Volunteers Olympians

 The Lady Vol swimming program has had 16 Olympians compete since the 1980s, winning 5 medals total.
-The following list include all of the former and current Olympic participants.
+The following list include all of the former and current Olympic participants through the end of the 2024 Paris Olympics.